mbanibenson/FaunD-Fast/README.md

 python sample_ground_truth_images.py
 ```

-Alternatively, you could also import your own annotated ground truth images
+2. Annotate the sampled ground truth images e.g in BIIGLE or labelimg.
+Alternatively, you could also import your own annotated ground truth images.

 2. Evaluate the trained object detector on the ground truth annotations